jirkapok/GasPlanner/doc/missingTests.md

   * Values are Saved to PreferencesStore after clicking Use button
   * Values are loaded from PreferencesStore after component initialization
   * Reset to default
+* All other components without tests (currently have only smoke tests)